Camiau20/data_workshop/README.md

 ```python
 jupyter lab
 ```
+After this steps, you have to clon this repository and run the jupyter notebook workshop.ipynb.

-## Data Loading and Database Population <a name="data-loading-and-database-population"></a>
+## Data Loading <a name="data-loading"></a>
 - Establish a connection to the MySQL database using SQLAlchemy.
 - Create a "candidates" table with relevant columns using the declarative Base class.
-- Load data from the CSV file ("candidates.csv") into the database, calculate the "hired" column, and populate the table.
+- Load data from the CSV file ("candidates.csv") into the database and calculate the "hired" column.

 ## Visualizations <a name="visualizations"></a>
 1. Hires by Technology (Pie Chart) <a name="1-hires-by-technology-pie-chart"></a>